njeuk/dbmapper/README.md

 The default connection string is for the samples is:

-`jdbc:postgresql://localhost/dbmappersamples?user=postgres&password=`
+`jdbc:postgresql://localhost/dbmappersamples?user=postgres&password=secret`

-Either change the connection string for your environment, or create a database named *dbmappersamples*, accessible by the postgres user with no password.
+Either change the connection string for your environment, or create a database named *dbmappersamples*, accessible by the postgres user with that password.

 Full ScalaDocs